OpenBEL/openbel-platform/terminology.md

 <a name="bel_document"></a>
 ### BEL Document
 A file containing a collection of [BEL Nanopubs][BEL Nanopubs] with document metadata like Name, Description, and Version.
-The supported document formats are BEL script, XBEL, JSON, and RDF.
+The supported document formats are BEL script, XBEL, RDF, and BNJ - BEL Nanopub JSON file.

 <a name="dataset"></a>
 ### Dataset